 - Plant the dry stem in a pot of organic potting mix and water the soil sparingly so that the potting mix is only damp.

 - It will take about a month for the roots to grow in the soil entirely.

-Growing a young Jade plant from the leaf-cutting is also as fun as growing from its stem.
+Growing a young Jade Plant from the leaf-cutting is as fun as growing from its stem.
 It is effortless and similar to stem cutting to some extent.

-However, you can use this method of vegetative propagation if your jade plant is tiny and you can only harvest few leaves.
-To propagate your jade plant from leaves, you can follow the steps mentioned below.
+However, you can use this method of vegetative propagation if your Jade Plant is tiny and you can only harvest a few leaves.
+You can follow the steps mentioned below to propagate your Jade Plant from leaves.